|Person Describing Archive|

 Andrew Kenower (email unknown).

 No search bar, blog-style list of readings with a sidebar of a list of authors in alphabetical order.
+A little below that, there is a list of dates in chronological order, from newest to oldest, in relation to when blog posts were published.

 |Relation from the audio to the text|